cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 the PEM to either the global ``activate()`` function or the corresponding ``Simulation`` method.

-A process in SimPy 3 can be any Python generator function---normal functions or instance methods.
+A process in SimPy 3 can be defined by any Python generator function (no matter if it’s defined on module level or as an instance method).
 Hence, they are now just called process functions.
 They usually require a reference to the :class:`~simpy.core.Environment` to interact with, but this is completely optional.

 Processes are can be started by creating a :class:`~simpy.events.Process` instance and passing the generator to it.
 The environment provides a shortcut